 It doesn’t surprise me that, according to Alzheimer’s Australia, 50 per cent of people with dementia die without the disease having been diagnosed.
 Perhaps a lot of people wonder what’s the point.
 But now there’s a big push for early screening of dementia.
 Memory clinics have flourished in the UK – the government has committed to “one in every town and every city” – and GPs are rewarded for administering memory tests to older patients.
 In the US, Medicare covers an annual wellness visit to a doctor that includes a memory test.
 PET scans of the brain are the latest development with their controversial promise to detect signs of Alzheimer’s 15 years or more before the disease manifests.

 In the case of the trio in the video, a formal diagnosis was probably imperative given the symptoms began in their 50s.
-With early onset dementia (before age 65), families are desperate for an explanation for a loved one’s bizarre behaviour.
+With early-onset dementia (before age 65), families are desperate for an explanation for a loved one’s bizarre behavior.
 Dementia might be the furthest thing from anyone’s mind so a formal diagnosis can solve a mystery.